1.Citation

 He motivated millions to donate blood, helped identify thousands with early-stage cancers, and guided them to treatment.
 His work brought national visibility, drawing participation and appreciation from more than 200 senior officials,including:

-• Former Vice President of India (4 times)
+• Former Vice Presidents of India:

-• Governors of Andhra Pradesh, Haryana, Mizoram, Tripura
+• Former Governors of Andhra Pradesh:

-• Chief Minister of Andhra Pradesh
+• Former Chief Minister of Andhra Pradesh:

 During the COVID-19 pandemic, he ensured uninterrupted care for PLHIV and TB patients, identifying 57,931 COVID-positive PLHIV, treating them, and preventing mass transmission—despite contracting COVID-19 twice himself.